adelriosantiago/syncternet-demo/README.md

 }
 ```

-When a new server is started we begin listening to the `onMessage` event.
+When a new server is started we begin listening to the `msg` event.
 This is when a WS message is received.
 This may serve to update plugin data or for auth purposes.
 Each case is described below:

 - - `"_new"` is received: This is a new user.
 Follow the steps,

     1. Add a new, randomly-generated UUID and username pair to `users`.
-    2. Server sends `"_new|<UUID>|<username>"` to the client.
+    2. Server sends `"_keys|<UUID>|<username>"` to the client.
     3. Send initial plugin information like `"_plugins|<plugins>"`.

   - `"_continue|<UUID>|<username>"` is received: This is supposedly an existing user.
 Test if `users[<UUID>] === <username>`.
 There are 2 possibilities:
 - It does not match: Don't continue and treat the user as a completely new user as described in previous steps.

 - It matches: Plugin information is sent as described in previous steps.

 - In all other cases, plugin information about another user is received and the following steps are taken:

   1. Server receives `"party|<UUID>|{<plugin data>}"`.
     2. `public.party[<UUID>]` is updated with plugin data.
     3. Get username from `users`.
-    4. Server broadcasts `"party|<username>|{<plugin data>}"` to all clients <u>except</u> the sender.
+    4. Server broadcasts `"party|<username>|{<plugin data>}"` to all clients <u>including</u> the sender.

 ### Client